quietui/quiet/docs/docs/components/lorem-ipsum.md

 Placeholder text, commonly referred to as [lorem ipsum](https://en.wikipedia.org/wiki/Lorem_ipsum), is useful for displaying the visual form of a document without using actual content.
 You can use this component instead of copying and pasting large quantities of text from online generators.

-Each refresh will yield unique content, allowing you to test the flexibility of your designs with dynamic content.
+Unless you [provide a seed](#seeding-the-generator), each refresh will yield unique content, allowing you to test the flexibility of your designs.
 The default behavior outputs a few sentences.

 ```html {.example}
 <quiet-lorem-ipsum></quiet-lorem-ipsum>